Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Connecting the engineering workstation to the PLC.

-- Setting communication parameters in XG5000.
+- Configuring communication parameters in XG5000.

-- Establishing and verifying online communication.
+- Establishing and verifying online communication links.

 Ladder Logic Development in XG5000

-- Building simple machine control sequences.
+- Constructing simple machine control sequences.

 Editing, Validation, and Program Preparation